robtaylor/VACASK/README.md

 Up to now VACASK development was not focused on assembling a library of device models.
 You can find several models at [www.mos-ak.org](https://www.mos-ak.org/open_dir/).
 All recent models developed by the [BSIM group at UC Berkeley](https://bsim.berkeley.edu/) are released in Verilog-A. Also take a look at [The Designer's Guide community](https://designers-guide.org/index.html) where various models are available in the [Verilog AMS section](https://designers-guide.org/verilog-ams/index.html).

 # Installation from pre-built packages
 [Pre-built packages](https://codeberg.org/arpadbuermen/VACASK/releases) for Linux (based on the stable version of Debian) and Windows are available.
-The OpenVAF compiler is included in all binary packages.
+The OpenVAF-reloaded compiler is included in all binary packages.
 Linux users can choose between a .tgz archive and a .deb package.
 The Windows package is a .zip file that you can unpack wherever you want.
 It is recommended to add the `bin` directory to the system path.

 A new verion of VACASK is released every now and then.
 Between releases [(not quite) nightly builds](https://fides.fe.uni-lj.si/vacask/download/) are released.
 These are great if you want try VACASK with latest bugfixes.